Veil Beading Layout

-A random scatter approximately 8-10 inches apart
+A random scatter of beading

 Our scattered layout is the most subtle of the three options.
 Applied randomly, the beads are scattered here and there to catch the light.
 It’s a very popular option, particularly in the diamantes which are also quite dainty and subtle.
 A light scatter is ideal for those brides who just want a touch of sparkle, but not too much.
 Perhaps they feel their dress already has enough going on, or they’re just not a very blingy type of girl.
 Hey, it takes all sorts.
 No judging here.

 A double row of beading around the veil’s outer edge

 The border layout is another way of ensuring the beading is fairly subtle as it’s only on the outer edges, leaving the main body of the veil clear for your dress’ own detailing to show through.
 We particularly love how this option looks when it sits against a bride’s bare arms and shoulders – it really stands out and looks lovely there.
 And on a full-length veil, the border looks pretty sitting just beyond the edges of the train, as shown here.